bottkars/bottkars.github.io/_posts/2020-10-30-deploying-PPDM-on-vSphere-with-govc-and-powershell.md

 - Saltstack
 - bash / Concourse
 just to name few.
-In this Post I focus on a Powershell Deployment leveraging mware govc and my [PPDM Powershell](https://www.powershellgallery.com/packages/PPDM-pwsh/) Module
+In this Post I focus on a Powershell Deployment leveraging mware govc and my [PPDM Powershell](https://www.powershellgallery.com/packages/PPDM-pwsh/) Module.
+Other Method´s will follow here over the next Couple of Days . . .

 ## Requirements
 Before we start the deployment, we need to check that we have